-Truck Accident Lawyers Serving Royal Palm Beach
+Truck Accident Lawyer Serving Royal Palm Beach

 Royal Palm Beach is a charming village nestled between Lake Worth and Boynton Beach, Florida with a growing population of over 34,140 residents that call the village home.
 Many of the residents use major highways such as 441 and the Florida Turnpike to commute to and from neighboring cities.
 A recent article by WPTV named the intersections at Okeechobee and 441 and Royal Palm Beach Blvd and Southern Blvd some of the most dangerous in Palm Beach County.